Congestion-aware Distributed Task Offloading in Wireless Multi-hop Networks Using Graph Neural Networks: System Model and Problem Formulation

 Based on the role of each wireless device, $\ccalV$ can be partitioned into three subsets: $\ccalM$ for edge nodes, $\ccalR$ for relay nodes, and $\ccalS$ for server nodes.
 An edge node $v\in\ccalM$ is a sensor with limited computing capability and power supply, such as IoT sensors, SDN routers, phones, wearable devices, drones, or robots.
 A relay node $v\in\ccalR$ is dedicated to communications, such as satellite, fixed, or mobile relay stations.
 A server node $v\in\ccalS$ has richer computing resources and power supply than edge nodes, but may be located multiple hops away from the requesting edge nodes.

 In this study, we consider a simplified task offloading scenario, in which each edge node may generate a non-trivial computational task for processing sensory data.
 A task $j_m$ is a series of similar jobs generated by an edge node $m\in\ccalM$ at certain rate, and each job must be individually processed.
 In particular, task $j_m$ encompasses the information of the source $m$, the set of available external servers $\ccalS_m\subseteq \ccalS$, the job arrival rate $\lambda^{j}(m)$, and the numbers of upload and download data packets per job, respectively denoted as $\eta^{u}(j_m)$ and $ \eta^{d}(j_m)$, where $\eta(j_m) = \eta^{u}(j_m) + \eta^{d}(j_m)$.
 A task $j_m$ can be executed locally at its source $m$ or remotely on an external server $v\in\ccalS_m$ by uploading the data to the server $v$, and if required, sending back the results.
 We define set $\ccalS_m^+=\{m\}\cup \ccalS_m$ as the action space of offloading task $j_m$.
-We assume that all jobs are atomic, $\eta^{u}(j_m) \gg \eta^{d}(j_m)$, and jobs of different tasks arrive independently.
+We assume that all jobs are atomic, $\eta^{u}(j_m) \gg \eta^{d}(j_m)$, jobs of different tasks arrive independently, and the execution time of a job grows by its description length.
 Finally, we denote $\ccalJ$ as the set of all tasks in the network.

 We consider a time-slotted medium access control in the network.
 We model each wireless link $e\in\ccalE$ as a $G/G/1$ queueing system with a first-in-first-out (FIFO) queue, a single server, and general packet arrival and service processes, where the arrival and service rates are $\lambda(e)\geq 0$ and $\mu(e)\geq 0$, respectively.
 Under this model, a packet leaves the queueing system when it reaches the other end of the link.
 Based on Little's law~\cite{little1961proof}, if $\mu(e) > \lambda(e)$, the probability of a link having a non-empty queue is $\lambda(e)/\mu(e)$ and the expected time of a packet passing through a link is the response time of the queueing system, $1/(\mu(e)-\lambda(e))$.
 If $\mu(e) \leq \lambda(e)$, the queue becomes unstable and will grow infinitely, which is referred as congestion.
 However, to quantify the level of congestion, we use the expected time to deplete the queue of a link, $T\lambda(e)/\mu(e)$, assuming that new jobs only arrive in the first $T$ time slots.
 Notice that $\mu(e)$ of a link is generally unknown as it depends on both the average link rate $r(e)$ and the link scheduling policy.
 A similar queueing model also applies to a computing node $v\in\ccalM\cup\ccalS$, i.e., an edge or server node, except that the service rate $\mu(v)$ is known in advance and not affected by link scheduling.
 Here, the arrival rate, link rate, and service rate are all defined in terms of number of packets per time slot.